ntoll/ntoll.github.io/posts/why-computers-5.md

 <a href="https://pypi.org/" target="_blank">software libraries</a> in the same
 way a chef may re-use pre-existing recipes.
-Someone else will have figured out how to do some valuable task and organised the steps needed to fulfil it into, say, a module of re-usable Python code.
+Someone else will have figured out how to do some valuable task and organised the steps needed to fulfil it into, say, <a href="https://arrr.readthedocs.io/en/latest/" target="_blank">a module of re-usable Python code</a>.
 Just like the bundle of thinking needed to ride a bike becomes subsumed into the concept of cycling, I don't have to know the implementation details, but can refer to the relevant re-usable code when it is needed in my own program.
 Such re-use of existing instructions